 Little did they know, Black women would create beautiful scarfs, prints and wrap patterns.
 They were showing out with these styles!
 While there are no longer laws in place with these stipulations, head wraps are still a huge part of Black culture throughout the U.S. and the Caribbean.

-Hair Relaxers, Hot Combs & Blow Outs
+The History of Hair Relaxers, Hot Combs & Blow Outs

 Following the 13th Amendment, America implicitly and explicitly pushed for the assimilation of Black citizens into Eurocentric standards.
 This heavily contributed to the mass production of hair relaxers and hot combs.
 These products may have straightened Black women’s hair, however they also did a lot of damage.
 The anti-blackness runs so deep that our country had forced Black women to put their health at risk to simply be acknowledged.
 Studies have since linked chemical hair straightening to an increased risk of multiple forms of cancer.

 Image source IG: @xdomsimonex